Organizational culture and employee engagement go together like pots and peas.

-Organizational culture is one of the key ingredients in the modern employer brand.
-Therefore it is probably good to dig a bit deeper into what it means and how it differs from employee engagement.
+Company culture is one of the key ingredients within the modern employer brand.
+It is probably good to dig a bit deeper into what organizational culture means and how it goes hand in hand with employee engagement.

 Organizational Culture Drives Behavior and Reinforces Engagement